Leads: David Ng (host)

 Collaborators: Rob Peregoodoff (Sauder), WWEST NSERC, Genetics Society of America.

 Teacher grade level: any (including university)

 Running Late or Lost?
 Please call Dave at 604-728-8256

 Sauder School of Business, David Lam Management Research Services DL009 (directions)

 Cost: Free (lunch and coffee included)

-Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $100 mini grant if you choose to continue with your day’s work, as well as special access to the Phylo game website.
-This will enable your class to easily make their own biodiversity cards (see here for more information on that).
+Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $50 mini grant, which you can use to continue crafting your designed game.
 As well, you’ll receive two complimentary Phylo decks – this one and this one.

 So what exactly are “hackathons?”

 Well, they are a phenomenon which typically describe an event where a group of experts converge and collaborate intensively.
 Furthermore, these events are explicitly goal orientated in that there is a “tangible something” to deliver.
 As well, (and this is where it gets fun) hackathons largely thrive on doing all of this in an insanely short period of time, with lots of juggling of various things, and with full realization that you have to make do with limited or no resources.
 Culturally, this is more about sweatpants and copious amounts of caffeine, rather than looking important and taking the expert out for dinner.
 It’s especially common in the technology sectors, notably in the culture of computer programming where the term “hack” originated, but these days hackathons are widely used in a variety of forms and involving a diverse range of different disciplines.
 If you can hack computer software, games, science, policy and artistry, why not teaching?